LewisResearchGroup/ms-mint/docs/index.md

 ![](image/cluster_analysis_wide.png)

 The tool can be used for targeted analysis where the m/z-values (mass to charge ratios) and chromatographic retention times are known.
-Alternatively, MINT can be used in an untargeted approach where new biomarkers can be explored without prior knowledge to find treatments for diseases or for the development of diagnostic tests and the identification of pathogens such as Methicillin resistant _Staphylococcus aureus_ (MRSA) or _SARS-Cov-2_ for example.
+Alternatively, MINT can be used in an untargeted approach where new biomarkers can be explored without prior knowledge.

 MINT currently supports only the open data formats mzML and mzXML.